lsst-ts/ts_mtaos/doc/index.rst

 Configuring the MTAOS
 =====================

-MTAOSs configuration is described at the following link.
+MTAOS's configuration is described at the following link.

 .. toctree::
     configuration/configuration